-Ensemble GFS (GEFS) MJO Forecast RMM1 and RMM2 values for the most recent 40 days and forecasts from the ensemble Global Forecast System (GEFS) for the next 15 days

-light gray shading: 90% of forecasts

-dark gray shading: 50% of forecasts

-During the next two weeks, the GFS ensemble MJO index forecast depicts a continued weak MJO early, followed by a strengthening signal over the Indian Ocean in Week-2.
+Ensemble GFS (GEFS) MJO Forecast RMM1 and RMM2 values for the most recent 40 days and forecasts from the ensemble Global Forecast System (GEFS) for the next 15 days light gray shading: 90% of forecasts dark gray shading: 50% of forecasts During the next two weeks, the GFS ensemble MJO index forecast depicts a weak MJO signal in Phase 7 early, which then propagates rapidly eastward across the Western Hemisphere, later increasing in amplitude over the Indian Ocean during Week-2.
 Some of this complicated signal may be due to the decaying El Niño event being aliased into the RMM indices through the changing of the background 120-day mean state.
 Yellow Lines - 20 Individual Members Green Line - Ensemble Mean